 On March 04, 2011, the Company was notified by Howarth Revisorerne vmba ("Accountants") that the Accountants have resigned as the Company's independent auditors.
 The Accountant's audit reports on the Company's consolidated financial statements for the fiscal years ended June 30, 2009 and 2010 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
 During the Company's fiscal years ended June 30, 2009 and 2010 and the subsequent interim period preceding the date of Accountant's resignation, there were no "disagreements," as that term is defined in Item 304(a) of Regulation S-K and the instructions related thereto, with the Accountants on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures, which disagreement(s), if not resolved to the satisfaction of the Accountants, would have caused the Accountants to make reference to the subject matter of the disagreement(s) in connection with its report.
-During the Company's fiscal years ended June 30, 2009 and 2010 and the subsequent interim period preceding the date of Accountant's resignation, there were no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K and the instructions related thereto.
-The Company has provided the Accountants with a copy of the disclosures set forth above in Item 4.01 of this Current Report on Form 8-K and has requested that the Accountants furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether the Accountants do not agree.
+During the Company's fiscal years ended June 30, 2009 and 2010 and the subsequent interim period preceding the date of Accountant's resignation, there were no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K and the instructions related the Accountants with a copy of the disclosures set forth above in Item 4.01 of this Current Report on Form 8-K and has requested that the Accountants furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether the Accountants agree with the statements set forth above in Item 4.01 of this Current Report on Form 8-K and, if not, stating the respects in which the Accountants do not agree.
 A copy of the letter from the Accountants to the Securities and Exchange Commission dated March 04, 2011 is filed as Exhibit II to this Current Report on Form 8-K.